msymeonides/Migrate3D/README.md

 A floating point variable between 0 and 1 that uses each object's Arrest Coefficient to filter out "dead" objects during the contact detection process.
 To turn this filter off, set this value to 1.

+## Autodetected Parameters

+### Timelapse Interval:

+The time between each observation (assumes the same units as the values in the Time column of your dataset).
+This is automatically detected from the input dataset, but can be manually overridden in the GUI if necessary.

 ### Maximum MSD Tau Value:

 An integer variable that controls the number of Mean Squared Displacement intervals to calculate.
 It is recommended to set this value to a number equal to the total number of timepoints that the majority of the tracks in the dataset have.
+This is autodetected from the input dataset by calculating the number of timepoints in all object IDs and taking the mode of that set, but can be manually overridden in the GUI if necessary.

 ### Maximum Euclidean distance Tau value:

 An integer variable that controls the range of intervals that Euclidean Distance and Turning Angle calculations will be performed on.
-It is recommended to set this value to half the number of the MSD Tau Value.
+This is automatically set to half the number of the MSD Tau Value, but can be manually overriden in the GUI if necessary.

 ## Formatting options